 For all staff working directly with children on the autism spectrum (including teaching assistants; lunchtime staff; teachers).Find out more

-For all staff who need further knowledge on autism and/or who may wish to pursue a training role. (including lead practitioner for autism; SENCo; inclusion manager) Entry level via Level 2 or equivalent.Find out more
+Further knowledge on autism and/or those pursuing a training role. (including lead practitioner for autism; SENCo; inclusion manager) Entry via Level 2 or equivalent.Find out more